 Screws may get loose from your door in the winter.
 It is caused by changing temperature and humidity conditions, as with door binding.
 You may not consider it a big deal, but it can cause several issues.
 Remember, loose screws can further cause your door to sag and improperly fit within the frame.
 Your door may stick against the frame as well.
 You can fix this problem by simply tighten the existing screws.
 But, if the problem still persists, drew new pilot holes for new screws.
 Hopefully, it will resolve the problem now.

 It usually happens when the strike plate is misaligned.
 When the door latch misses the strike plate, you need to align it properly.
 Remember, even an inch or fraction off can cause the door to not close properly.
 Ensure the small plunger on the side of your front door fits neatly into the player to make the door latch properly.

 An icy or frozen lock is one of the major problems you may encounter in winter.
 Locks of your doors accumulate too much moisture, and this moisture gets freezes, causing big trouble.
 As a result, your entry or patio doors may not operate properly in the way they should.
 By heating the key and using that to melt ice, you can simply unfreeze the lock.
 But, if there is accumulated dirt or oil, you will need to take apart the lock and clean it properly.

 Last but not least, the fading colors of the door is a major concern.
 When the material of a door remains exposed to extreme weather conditions, it tends to fade over time.
 All you need is to coat the door with paint that is moisture-resistant in order to address this fading issue.
 You can even choose a fiberglass door that’s designed to resist fading due to inclement weather.
 Your replacement windows Beaverton, OR, won’t have this issue.

-Common Door Problems That Arise in Winter in Portland OR - Vancouver WA - Bend OR
+Common Door Problems That Arise in Winter in Portland OR - Vancouver WA - Bend OR - Salem OR

 And Surrounding Areas